PedroHMeireles2001/OpenCV-Click/README.md

-# MediaPipe and OpenCV Finger Click Simulator
+# MediaPipe and OpenCV Mause Simulator

 This project is a simple demonstration of how to use MediaPipe and OpenCV to create a finger click simulator.
 The program captures live video from the user's webcam and uses MediaPipe to detect hand landmarks